Scent Global Limited – Terms and Conditions of Online Sale

 Company: Scent Global Limited (Company Registration Number: 06911054.
-Company Registered Office: 6th Floor, Cardinal house, 20 St Mary’s Parsonage, Manchester, M3 2LG) Trading address: 6 Dallas Court, Salford, Manchester M50 2GF.
+Company Registered Office:1st Floor Cloister House, New Bailey Street, Salford, England, M3 5FS) Trading address: 6 Dallas Court, Salford, Manchester M50 2GF.

 Contract: the contract between the Company and the Buyer for the sale and purchase of the Goods, in accordance with and subject to these conditions.

 Delivery Point: the place where delivery of the Goods is to take place under condition 4.1.